PaulioRandall/p90/README.md

 	},
 }

-// Export either an object (style set) containing the substitution mappings or
+// Export either an object (style set) containing the key-value
-// an array style sets each containing there own substitution mappings.
+// mappings or an array style sets each containing there own
+// mappings.
 //
-// If p90 receives and array then it will apply each style set in turn so that
+// If p90 receives and array then they are applied sequentially
-// the outputs of the first can be processed by the second.
-You generally want
+// so that the output of the first can be processed by the second.
-// to avoid this as it can make code hard to read and change; but I have found
+// You'll generally want to avoid this since makes code hard to
-// one or two fair use cases.
+// read and change; but I one or two fair use cases.

 export default {
-	// Here's the neat part...
+	// Here's the neat part... these key-value pairs are up to you.
-	// You can call these whatever you like.
+	// - Everything will end up as a string.
+	// - Functions are called without any parameters.
+	// - Promises are not resolved (it was a concious design decision).
+	// - Undefined and null values throw an error.
-	// Use kebab-case if you don't like snake_case.
+	// - Use kebab-case or camelCase if you don't like snake_case.
 	//
 	// But above all... do what works, is easy to read, and easy to change!
-	// Be consistent only to the point where consitency provides value.
 	color: colors,
 	color_schemes: renderColorSchemes(themes),
 	theme: generateThemeVars(themes),
 	font_family: {
+		// Silly.
+I know.
+But I needed an example with functions.
-		sans_serif: ['sans-serif', 'Helvetica', 'Arial', 'Verdana'],
+		sans_serif: () => ['sans-serif', 'Helvetica', 'Arial', 'Verdana'],
 	},
 	font_size: {
 		// Constructed using utopia.fyi